gmph/gmph.github.io/index.md

 <!-- If you would like to discuss a role at your company, please [email me](mailto:hi@grahammacphee.co.uk) to arrange a call. -->

-This is where I publish my thoughts on society, politics, technology and more.
+This is where I publish my thoughts on technology, society, politics and more.
 You can see my most recent articles below:

 <ul>
   {% for post in site.posts limit:6 %}